How To Install Your PoleClinometer® Slope Meter

 It’s a precision instrument!
 Installation is easy, but shouldn’t be rushed.
-Follow the below steps to achieve quality results.
+Follow the below steps to get it on there right.

 - your ski pole